-Many people will crinkle their noses in disgust at the sight of plastic washing up on the shores of their favourite beaches.
+Many people will wrinkle their noses in disgust at the sight of plastic washing up on the shores of their favorite beaches.
 Naturally, they agree that the sight of plastic clogging rivers, canals, and drainage is unpleasant.

-For years people and groups have worked to raise awareness on the issue of ocean plastic and it's dangers.
-With fingers pointed at plastic producing companies.
+For years, people and groups have worked to raise awareness on the issue of ocean plastic and its dangers.
+With fingers pointed at plastic-producing companies.
 As such, to better understand how we are all accomplices in the plastic poisoning of the planet, here are some plastic documentaries to watch.

 The Smog of the Sea covers a one-week expedition by oceanographer Marcus Eriksen and six other people.
-He travels with a musician; Jack Johnson, body surfer; Mark Cunnigham, surfers; Keith and Dan Malloy, Plastic Movement activist; Kristal Ambrose, and spearfisher; Kimi Werner.
+He travels with a musician, Jack Johnson, body surfer; Mark Cunnigham, surfers; Keith and Dan Malloy, Plastic Movement activist; Kristal Ambrose, and spearfisher Kimi Werner.
 The documentary captures their journey through the Sargasso Sea of the North Atlantic.

-Check out their website here for screening and updates
+Check out their website here for screening and updates.

-Photographer, Chris Jordan, worked for many years to capture the scenes that would make up this documentary.
+Photographer Chris Jordan worked for many years to capture the scenes that would make up this documentary.
 The film presents the dilemma of the Albatrosses of Midway Island on the Pacific.
 It features grisly images of dead birds with their open stomach packed full of tiny plastic bits.

 The film uses sparse narration and images to tell a moving story of young birds dying from being fed with plastic by their parents.
 Of course, the parent birds are not purposely killing their young.
-They're only feeding their chicks the same way they were fed, with small "fish" swimming close to the water surface.
+They're only feeding their chicks the same way they were fed, with small "fish" swimming close to the water's surface.
 Overall, the film has an overall note of spiritual meditation, seeking to arouse deep reflection on the consequences of discarded plastic.

 The filming process for this documentary took over two years.
-The host goes on a trip around the world, spanning five continents, trying to better understand plastic pollution.
+The host goes on a trip around the world, spanning five continents, trying to understand plastic pollution better.
 The film starts with an extensive listing of plastic waste types in all its forms around us today.
-It details the rise of plastic in the last century and it's equally rising toxic impact on the ecosystem.
+It details the rise of plastic in the last century and its equally rising toxic impact on the ecosystem.

 Deia Schlosberg filmed this documentary at different locations in the United States, the Philippines, Indonesia, China, and India.
 It highlights the many dangers caused by the existence of plastic, from production to disposal.

-Interviews of experts and activists that give insights to the disaster of plastic pollution and efforts being made to stop plastic from killing the ecosystem.
+Interviews of experts and activists give insights into the disaster of plastic pollution and efforts being made to stop plastic from killing the ecosystem.
 Additionally, the film contains archival industry footage from the 1930s and first-person narrations.
 As a result, the documentary opines that stopping the mass production of plastic is the real solution to tackling our plastic problem.

 Set in a plastic recycling factory in Shandong province, China, this plastic documentary takes a close look at two families in the plastic wasteland.
 Wang Jiuliang directed this documentary which took 18 months to film.

-Exposing, for example, the factory owner who is solely interested in making profit neither cares nor knows of the health hazard faced by his workers who happen to live right next to the dump site.
+Exposing, for example, the factory owner who is solely interested in making a profit neither cares nor knows of the health hazard faced by his workers who happen to live right next to the dump site.

-Watch it on Amazon here
+Watch it on Amazon here.

-It presents the plastic bag, aptly named "our bag" as the hero and human clean up services as villainous.
-The film through irony exposes the dangers of plastic, and how dangerous one plastic bag floating aimlessly actually is.
-As such, it challenges negligence and urges everyone to take proper responsibility for "our bag".
+It presents the plastic bag, aptly named "our bag," as the hero and human clean-up services as villainous.
+The film, through irony, exposes the dangers of plastic and how dangerous one plastic bag floating aimlessly actually is.
+As such, it challenges negligence and urges everyone to take proper responsibility for "our bag."

-Journalist Angela Sun offers new insights on the damaging effects of plastic in this documentary.
+Journalist Angela Sun offers new insights into the damaging effects of plastic in this documentary.
 The opening scene shows plastic objects being removed from the cut-open stomach of a dead bird.
 The documentary thereafter follows Sun to the Midway Atoll, an island of historical significance as a battleground during World War ll.
 However, she finds herself confronted with a massive garbage island on getting there.

 Hence, the film exposes how plastic waste is destroying the coral reefs and is being consumed by humans through fish.
-Aiding credibility, the film features interviews with scientists, oceanographer Jean-Michel Cousteau and former California governor Arnold Schwarzenegger speaking against the plastic bag glut.
+Aiding credibility, the film features interviews with scientists, oceanographer Jean-Michel Cousteau, and former California governor Arnold Schwarzenegger speaking against the plastic bag glut.

 One bag was all it took for Telluride local Jeb Berrier to begin questioning the plastic bag culture.
-This documentary directed by Suzan Beraza shows the process of awareness an ordinary man goes through to realize the dangers of plastic.
+This documentary, directed by Suzan Beraza, shows the process of awareness an ordinary man goes through to realize the dangers of plastic.
 Jeb launches an investigation that leads him to discover and understand environmental issues related directly to plastic.

-Jeb also relates medical problems like male infertility, diabetes, obesity to the presence of plastic.
+Jeb also relates medical problems like male infertility, diabetes, and obesity to the presence of plastic.
 The film highlights the danger of phthalates, a chemical found in plastic, and some baby shampoos.
 In the end, the film shows the ways that everyday people can minimize the harmful effects of plastic waste.

 In the film, surfers find floating plastic garbage as proof that there is an extensive presence of plastic from Luzon to the Visayas and Mindanao.
 Unfolding events reveal just how disturbing finding plastic trash in the clean oceans is.
 Also, no place is safe from the ever-moving plastic waste.
-Award-winning filmmaker, Gabby Fernandez, directed this documentary.
+Award-winning filmmaker Gabby Fernandez directed this documentary.

-These documentaries clearly show that It is important to adjust our lifestyles and purchases to better protect the environment.
+These documentaries clearly show that It is important to adjust our lifestyles and purchases to protect the environment better.
 We can achieve change if we're willing to lose our consumerist habits and return to the basics.